leomccarthy1/spatial-gds-econ/README.md

 # spatial-gds-econ
-A spatial analysis project concerning optimal economic funding in liverpool
+An exploratory spatial-data analysis project attempting to find the optimal allocation for economic funding in Liverpool based on indicatiors of area disadvantage and popularity.